-You’re also likely to experience tenderness and pain.
-You may feel stiff in the morning for more than 30 minutes, or you may suffer from joint pain and swelling for several weeks.
+You’re also likely to experience tenderness and pain in your joints.
+You may feel stiff in the morning for more than 30 minutes, or you may have joint pain and swelling for several weeks.

 Usually, more than one joint is affected.
 RA commonly affects smaller joints, such as those present in the hands and feet.

 In addition to the joints, RA can also have negative effects on other parts of your body.
 Other common symptoms of RA include:

 - dryness, extreme sensitivity, or pain in your eyes

 Currently, there’s no cure for RA.
 Medication can be used to treat the disease, but severe cases can result in loss of mobility or the development of joint deformities.